These six women left their mark in World Literature.

-She walked from place to place singing her poems, until she reached Anubhava Mantapa, a gathering place for mystics and philosophers, where discussions on the equality of all humans, spirituality, and other subjects were held.
+She walked from place to place singing her poems until she reached Anubhava Mantapa, a gathering place for mystics and philosophers.
+There, discussions on the equality of all humans, spirituality, and other subjects were held.

 Akka Mahadevi’s legacy

-“I am in love with the one / Who knows no death, no evil, no form. / I am in love with the one / Who knows no place, no space, / no beginning, no end,” wrote Mahadavi.
+“I am in love with the one / Who knows no death, no evil, no form. / I am in love with the one / Who knows no place, no space, / no beginning, no end,” wrote Mahadevi.

 Sor Juana Ines de la Cruz.
-New Spain (modern Mexico), c.
+New Spain (Mexico), c.
 1651 – 1695.

 She could easily pen a play, a sonnet, romance, dissertation, or a carol.
-She could also write about religious or profane subjects.
+She could write about religious or profane subjects.
 Juana could be funny or serious, write in prose or verse, with erudition or with stripped-down language for popular consumption.

 Growing up, she lived in her maternal grandfather’s plantations and spent most of her time reading in his library.

-When she was eight (in 1659) she went to live with her aunt, in the capital.
+When she was eight (in 1659), she went to live with her aunt in the capital.
 There she learned Latin and became known for her intellect.

 Juana, witty and charming, was a hit in court.
 She was supposed to find a husband there, but due to what she called her “total disinclination to marriage” and her love of knowledge, at twenty she decided to become a nun instead.
 She figured that as a nun she would have free time to study.

 Sor Juana, the intellectual nun

-In her rooms she received friends from court, including intellectuals and her protectors, the new viceroy Tomás de la Cerda, marquis of Laguna, and his wife Luisa Manrique de Lara, countess of Paredes.
+In her rooms, she received friends from court, including intellectuals and her protectors, the new viceroy Tomás de la Cerda, marquis of Laguna, and his wife Luisa Manrique de Lara, countess of Paredes.

-Although the great writer did not leave the convent, she remained an unofficial poet of the court, writing plays, poems and all sorts of works for her maecenas.
+Although the great writer did not leave the convent, she remained an unofficial poet of the court.
+She wrote plays, poems, and all sorts of works for her maecenas.